rlalak/cobiro-product/README.md

 ## Important
 All scripts you have to run inside application container to make sure environment where you run this script meet all requirements.
-To call command inside application you have to run application and then use command like this `docker exec -it cobiro-product_app_1 bin/phpunit`.
+To call command inside container you have to run application and then use command like this `docker exec -it cobiro-product_app_1 bin/phpunit`.

 ## Configure database
 Run migrations to prepare database: `bin/console doctrine:migration:migrate`.